Avonworth Safety Information

 Connecting with Students

-Avonworth Middle School has a student advisory program to foster meaningful relationships between students and adults in the school.
+Avonworth Middle School has a connections/advisory program to foster meaningful relationships between students and adults in the school.

 The District educates our students to use technology appropriately.
 Avonworth’s schools are Common Sense Media certified based on the focus on digital citizenship with the instructional program.
 Common Sense Media